Skip to content

 Collection of electrical items

 Residents can book a free home collection for large electrical items.
 This service is provide by AnyJunk in partnership with the North London Waste Authority (NLWA).
 Collections take place in Islington on Thursdays.
-Book an AnyJunk collection.
+Book an AnyJunk collection

-Other ways to get rid of your unwanted items
+Other ways to recycle your unwanted items

 Recycling banks for small electrical items